Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

 where $r'_{x_1} = r'_{x_2} = a \cos \theta_m - \sqrt{a^2 (\cos^2 \theta_m - 1) + R_c^2}$ and $r'_{y_1} = a \cos \theta_m - \sqrt{a^2 (\cos^2 \theta_m - 1) + r_b^2}$ are the boundary of region I, and $r'_{x_1} = r'_{x_2}$ and $r'_{y_2} = a \cos \theta_m + \sqrt{a^2 (\cos^2 \theta_m - 1) + R_c^2}$ are the boundary of region II.
 The mass of the heating region is

-Note that the distance between the point in the heating region and the center of the companion is $r_l = \sqrt{r'^2 - 2dr \cos \theta_m + a^2}$, and we then can derive the density $\rho_c = \rho_c (r_l)$ for a given $r'$.
+We note that the distance between the point in the heating region and the center of the companion is $r_l = \sqrt{r'^2 - 2dr \cos \theta_m + a^2}$, and we can then derive the density $\rho_c = \rho_c (r_l)$ for a given $r'$.
 In this way, the mass of the heating region can be calculated.
 The injection energy is

 This energy will transfer to particles of the heating region.
 The number of these particles and the temperature of the heating region should be~\citep{Yang_2021ApJ...920...34Y}